Common Causes of Blurry Vision

 Dry eyes

 Chronic dry eye syndrome is characterized by insufficient tear production or poor tear quality.
 This leads to irritation, discomfort, and, in severe cases, blurred vision.
 It is estimated that around 4.9 million Americans aged 50 and above suffer from dry eye syndrome, making it a notable cause of blurry vision.
-Learn more about dry eyes here.
+Learn more about dry eyes.

 Glaucoma

 Glaucoma is a group of eye diseases characterized by progressive damage to the optic nerve, leading to vision loss.
 In the early stages, glaucoma causes peripheral vision loss, which can progress to central vision loss and eventually blindness if left untreated.
 According to the Glaucoma Research Foundation, approximately 3 million Americans have glaucoma, but only half are aware of their condition.
-Learn more about glaucoma here.
+Learn more about glaucoma.

 Diabetic retinopathy

 Diabetic retinopathy is a complication of diabetes that damages blood vessels in the retina, causing blurry vision or even vision loss.
 The Centers for Disease Control and Prevention (CDC) report that over 7.7 million Americans aged 40 and above have diabetic retinopathy, contributing to the causes of blurry vision.
-Learn more about diabetic retinopathy here.
+Learn more about diabetic retinopathy.

 Macular degeneration

 Age-related macular degeneration (AMD) is a leading cause of vision loss in people aged 60 and above.
 It affects the central part of the retina, known as the macula, causing blurry or distorted central vision.
 An estimated 14 million people in the US suffer from some form of AMD.
-Learn more about macular degeneration here.
+Learn more about macular degeneration.

 Eye infections and inflammation